wp-plugins/sponsors-slideshow-widget/readme.txt

 This plugin is designed to be used as sponsors slide show widget.
 It can display a certain link category as slide show in the sidebar, using the [jQuery Cycle Plugin](http://malsup.com/jquery/cycle).
 It automatically excludes the chosen slideshow category from the Wordpress internal links widget.
 Below is a list of options.

 * set width an height of the slideshow
-* specify time of each image on display
+* specify timeout between transitions and time of transition
 * choose from several different fade effects
 * random or ordered slideshow
 * multiple widget support